Saving time and money with a financial account classifier.

 Entity account holders can be classified for both FATCA and/or CRS compliance utilizing the local country guidance, delivering robust market and jurisdictional-sensitive classifications.
 Moreover, historic FATCA and CRS classifications can be quickly retrieved and reviewed, with users having the flexibility to filter by types of classifications, date range, user and by client reference identity.

-Circumstances change, and the classifications change with it
+Circumstances change, and the classifications change with them

 Nothing stands still though.
 What happens if the situation of the entity changes, or—in the specific case of CRS—changes occur to the participation/reporting status of the jurisdiction?
 A classifier solution will monitor for changes in circumstance for each classification type, regularly reclassifying each record and creating alerts for any classification that has changed.